Sandwich bread

-Sandwich bread (also referred to as pan bread, loaf bread, or sandwich loaf) is bread that is prepared specifically to be used for the preparation of sandwiches.
+Sandwich bread (also referred to as sandwich loaf) is bread that is prepared specifically to be used for the preparation of sandwiches.
 Sandwich breads are produced in many varieties, such as white, whole wheat, sourdough, rye, multigrain and others.

 Description

-Sandwich bread is overwhelmingly commercially baked and pre-sliced, though any similar shaped loaf can be turned into sandwiches by hand.
+Sandwich bread is overwhelmingly commercially baked and pre-sliced, though any similarly shaped loaf can be turned into sandwiches by hand.
 It may be formulated to slice easily, cleanly or uniformly, and may have a fine crumb (texture) and light body.
 Sandwich bread may be designed to have a balanced proportion of crumb and crust, whereby the bread holds and supports fillings in place and reduces drips and messiness.
 Some may be designed to not become crumbly, hardened, dried or have too compressible a texture.

 Sandwich bread can refer to cross-sectionally square, sliced white and wheat bread, which has been described as "perfectly designed for holding square luncheon meat".
 The bread used for preparing finger sandwiches is sometimes referred to as sandwich bread.
 Pain de mie is a sandwich loaf.